bethmrobertson/bethmrobertson.github.io/NBA project part I.md

-# Hospital Data Analysis Project using MySQL
+# NBA 2022-23 Season Project - Part I using Tableau

 **Project Description** <br>
 This analysis is from a dataset of 70,000 clinical database records used in a study conducted in 2014.